esthymike-coder/Penetration-Testing-Project/README.md

 4. Activities Performed

 4.1 Reconnaissance & Attack Surface Mapping
-I began with passive and active reconnaissance against medirozahospital.com using whois, whatweb, nslookup, curl, wafw00f and dig to profile the domain, resolve its IP, fingerprint the technology stack, and check for a Web Application Firewall (none was detected).
+From passive and active reconnaissance against medirozahospital.com using whois, whatweb, nslookup, curl, wafw00f and dig to profile the domain, resolve its IP, fingerprint the technology stack, and check for a Web Application Firewall (none was detected).
 I then reviewed robots.txt and sitemap.xml, which explicitly listed /patient/, /staff/, and /old/ as disallowed paths — an unintentional roadmap to the site's most sensitive directories, since Disallow directives are not an access control.